 - To prevent water from freezing, use solar-heated bowls or ones that are dark colored, made of thick plastic, and are deep with a small opening.

 Trapping Cats During Winter

-As long as you can provide a safe shelter for a feral cat after it’s been fixed, winter can be an advantageous time to trap-neuter-release.
-There are fewer pregnant cats to deal with, and you’ll be proactively managing your colony’s population before spring, the season when the majority of kittens are born.
+As long as you can provide a safe shelter for a feral cat after they’ve been fixed, winter can be an advantageous time to trap-neuter-release.
+There are fewer pregnant cats to deal with.
+Also, you’ll be proactively managing your colony’s population before spring, the season when the majority of kittens are born.
 Feral cats will also be more hungry during winter, so they can be easier to trap.
 Remember:

 - Set up your trap in an enclosed area to protect the cat from the cold.

 - If possible, trap as far away as you can from the shelter you’ve built to help maintain its privacy and sense of security for other cats in the colony.

 - Use magnetic vent covers instead of newspapers to line the bottom of your trap.
 Newspapers can flap in the wind, scaring away feral cats.

 - Microwaveable heating pads will help to keep bait warm and smelly.

 By following these steps and being in tune with the needs of the cats, you can help your colony survive comfortably through the cold winter months.